roitberg-group/torchani-amber/README.md

 ## Instructions

 The main supported way to build and install the torchani interface is using `CMake`, and calling it from inside a `conda` (or `mamba`) environment.
-The necessary steps are described next, but if you know what you are doing feel free to use your own procedure.
+The necessary steps are described next.
+Different build+install procedures are not tested as of now.

 Note that a GCC version that supports C++17 is needed to compile torchani-amber (typically > 9 is enough, it is tested with 11.4).